Skip to main content

 What types of environmental hazards do rural communities face that endanger the health of their residents?

-Many rural areas face water quality, air quality, and other environmental challenges.
+Many rural areas face substandard water and air quality, along with other environmental challenges.
 Some of these problems are due to limited infrastructure to support public health, while others relate primarily to the impact of agriculture, logging, mining, and other industries on the environment.
+Disinvestment in rural and underserved communities is another factor that contributes to a higher environmental hazard burden.

-Rebuilding the Unity of Health and the Environment in Rural America: Workshop Summary, a 2006 publication from the Institute of Medicine Roundtable on Environmental Health Sciences, Research, and Medicine, reports on environmental concerns faced by some rural communities, including:
+Rebuilding the Unity of Health and the Environment in Rural America: Workshop Summary, a 2006 publication from the Institute of Medicine Roundtable on Environmental Health Sciences, Research, and Medicine, identified environmental issues faced by some rural communities, which are all still concerns today.
+They include:

 • Exposure to pesticides, chemicals, and other toxins in ground water